 - 1 teaspoon salt

 - ⅔ cup (60 g) old-fashioned oats

 - 2 ½ cups (300 g) bread flour

 - 1 tablespoon vital wheat gluten – optional (see note in the post) (9 gr)

 - 2 ¼ teaspoons bread-machine yeast or instant yeast

 - 1 tablespoon water

-- Turn on oven about 15 minutes before you are anticipating rolls will be ready to bake.
-Use the dull side of a thin knife or a wooden skewer to gently press down in the middle of each roll.
-Dipping your knife or wooden stick in flour makes it easier.
+- Preheat the oven to 350˚F (180˚C) about 15 minutes before you anticipate the rolls will be ready to bake.
+Use the dull side of a thin knife or a wooden skewer to gently press down 1-3 times in the middle of each roll to make a decorative pattern.

-- Whisk eggs and water together for glaze and gently coat rolls.
-Sprinkle a few quick oats on top of each roll before the glaze dries.
+- Whisk 1 (50 g) egg and 1 tablespoon water together for glaze and gently coat rolls.

-- Bake at 350 for 10-13 minutes.
-Allow to cool on a rack for a few minutes or eat as soon as they are cool enough to eat.
+- Bake at 350˚F (180˚C) for 10-13 minutes.
+Allow to cool on a rack for a few minutes or eat as soon as they don’t burn your fingers.